Agriculture and Food Security Strategy Advisory Panel

 BBSRC will use these comments to help inform our implementation of the working group's advice; we are currently working on a draft implementation plan and will continue to liaise with the Agriculture and Food Security Strategy Advisory Panel.

 Wheat working group

-In 2012, our Food Security Strategy Advisory Panel established a broadly-based, time-limited working group to advise on the Council's future strategy and priorities for wheat research.
+In 2012, the Food Security SAP (now known as AFS SAP) established a broadly-based, time-limited working group to advise on the Council's future strategy and priorities for wheat research.

-The working group's remit and membership is available to download below, which includes nine key questions it was asked to consider.
-Comments were invited, and helpfully received, from the wider scientific and stakeholder communities to inform the working group's thinking.
+For the working group's remit and membership see the downloads section.
+This includes 9 key questions it was asked to consider.
+Comments were invited, and helpful feedback was received from the wider scientific and stakeholder communities to inform the working group's thinking.

 The working group's independent advice to BBSRC is called the 5-year wheat strategy for BBSRC, (see downloads section).
 The strategy includes various recommendations.
 Comments on the working group's advice were invited and gratefully received.